 It is the Agency's policy to permit employees to accumulate earned but unused vacation and sick pay benefits.
 All vacation pay is accrued when incurred in the government-wide financial statements.
 One third of total sick leave balances of employees with six years or more of service is accrued in the government-wide financial statements.
 In accordance with GAAP, for the government funds in the fund financial statements, all of the compensated absences are considered long-term and, therefore, are not a fund liability and represent a reconciling item between the fund level and government-wide presentations.
 Employees are entitled to certain compensated absences based on their length of employment.
 With minor exceptions, compensated absences either vest or accumulate and are accrued when they are earned.
-The amount of accrued vacation for the year ended September 30, 2021 was \$10,491.
+The amount of accrued annual leave and sick pay at year ended September 30, 2022 was \$3,648.